About Open Your Heart to the Hungry and Homeless:

-Office space leased through June of 2022 at which time, OYH will be going completely remote.
-Candidates must be able to meet once per week in the Twin Cities area.
+Remote position.
+Candidate must be able to meet once per week in the Twin Cities area.

 $600 monthly health benefits stipend.
 3% match to Simple IRA plans.
 10 paid holidays per year and 15 days paid time off (PTO).
 Bonus potential, schedule flexibility, professional development allowance.

 Email a cover letter and resume with ‘Program and Development Associate’ in the subject line to Jessica Mathias at [email protected].
 Please include the name and contact information for three professional references.
 Applications will be accepted until the position is filled.
 However, review of candidates will begin right away.
 If you’re highly interested in the role, we encourage you to apply early for consideration.